 - Decision-making ability

-You can use these Job Description of Bartender for below-mentioned designations as well
+You can use these Job Description of Bartender for the below-mentioned designations as well

 - Brewery bartender job description